zenseact/zmbt-framework/docs/signal-mapping.md

 ```

 In this example the stimuli are taken from the mock object,
-which also informs about operation succes with returned boolean.
+which also informs about operation success with returned boolean.
 So we again inject to `.Args(0)` and `.Args(1)`, but this time on different
 interface, plus our test now includes a channel for mock return status.